Vanshahuja1/Collaboration-Tool/README.md

 # Collaborative LiveDocs

-A real-time collaborative text editor application developed by **Vansh**, inspired by Google Docs, with enhanced features for modern collaboration needs.
+A real-time collaborative text editor application developed by me, inspired by Google Docs, with enhanced features for modern collaboration needs.
 This project demonstrates expertise in real-time application development and advanced web technologies.

 ---